stereobooster/itemsjs/README.md

   - [quick-score](https://fwextensions.github.io/quick-score-demo/)
   - etc.
 - Simplify API
   - for example, `filters_query` doesn't have to be part of the core library.
-This functionality can be added on top
+This functionality can be added on top.
+Related [search_syntax](https://github.com/stereobooster/search_syntax)
   - `ids`, `_ids` are rquired in order to inegrate with other full-text search engines.
 Instead we can allow to pass adapter for search engine and hide this implementation detail

 ---